Ș

 Appearance of comma (upper row) and cedilla (lower row) in the Times New Roman font.
 Note that the cedilla is placed higher than the comma.

 S-comma (majuscule: Ș, minuscule: ș) is a letter which is part of the Romanian alphabet, used to represent the sound //ʃ//, the voiceless postalveolar fricative (like sh in shoe).
-S-comma consists of an s with a diacritical comma underneath it, and is distinct from s-cedilla.
+S-comma consists of an s with a diacritical comma underneath it, and is distinct from S-cedilla.

 History

-The letter was proposed in the Buda Lexicon, a book published in 1825, which included two texts by Petru Maior, Orthographia romana sive latino-valachica una cum clavi and Dialogu pentru inceputul limbei române, introducing ș for //ʃ// and ț for //ts//.
+The letter was proposed in the Buda Lexicon|Buda Lexicon, a book published in 1825, which included two texts by Petru Maior, Orthographia romana sive latino-valachica una cum clavi and Dialogu pentru inceputul limbei române, introducing ș for //ʃ// and ț for //ts//.

 S with "half moon" beneath ("s subnotamus signo mediae lunulae") proposed as a letter in the Buda Lexicon.
 Note that the form is reversed from the modern version, resembling a small C.

 S-cedilla, T-cedilla and a cedilla illustrated with a comma in Ortografia limbei române published by the Romanian Academy in 1895.

 Unicode support

 S-comma was not initially supported in early Unicode versions, nor in the predecessors like ISO/IEC 8859-2 and Windows-1250.
 Instead, Ş (S-cedilla), a character available since Unicode 1.1.0 (1993), was used for digital texts written in Romanian.
 In some contexts, like with low-resolution screens and printouts, the visual distinction between ș and ş is minimal.
 In 1999, at the request of the Romanian Standardization Association, S-comma was introduced in Unicode 3.0.
 Nevertheless, encoding for the S-comma was not supported in retail versions of Microsoft Windows XP, but a later European Union Expansion Font Update provided the feature.
 While digital accessibility to S-comma has since improved, both characters continue to be used interchangeably in various contexts like publishing.

-The letter is part of Unicode's Latin Extended-B range, under "Additions for Romanian", titled as "Latin capital letter S with comma below" (U+0218) and "Latin small letter s with comma below" (U+0219).
+The letter is part of Unicode's Latin Extended-B range, under "Additions for Romanian", titled as "Latin capital letter S with comma below" (U+0218) and "Latin small letter S with comma below" (U+0219).
 In HTML, these can be encoded by Ș and ș, respectively.